Skip to main content

 2. How Estimates Are Built

-Each calculator follows the same five-step formula.
-The inputs change by project type (roofing uses square footage, HVAC uses system tonnage), but the structure is identical.
+Construction calculators follow a five-step formula.
+The inputs change by project type (roofing uses square footage, HVAC uses system tonnage), but the structure is consistent.
+Non-construction calculators (childcare, insurance, home warranty) use survey-based pricing models instead.

 Total = ((Material $/unit + Labor $/unit) × Project Size × Condition Multipliers) × (1 + Overhead%) + Permits